skybet/skybet.github.io/_posts/2017-10-17-jirar-introduction.md

 * Velocity: Number of tickets completed
 * Column Usage: Which columns get skipped?
 * Burnup: Businesses love burnup
-* Spend: How many tickets are completed as CAPEX vs OPEX (from a customfield in Jira)
+* Spend: How many tickets are completed as CAPEX vs OPEX (from a CustomField in Jira)

 ## Using this yourself